Commitments are equivalent to statistically-verifiable one-way state generators: Abstract

 Our construction follows along the lines of H\r{a}stad, Impagliazzo, Levin and Luby~\cite{HILL}, who obtained classical pseudorandom generators ($\PRG$) from classical one-way functions ($\OWF$), however with crucial modifications.
-Our construction, when applied to the classical case, provides an alternative to the construction provided by~\cite{HILL}.
-Since we do not argue conditioned on the output of the one-way function, our construction and analysis are arguably simpler and may be of independent interest.
+Our construction, when applied to the classical case, provides an alternative to the construction provided by~\cite{HILL} to obtain a classical mildly non-uniform $\PRG$ from any classical $\OWF$.
+Since we do not argue conditioned on the output $f(x)$, our construction and analysis is arguably simpler and may be of independent interest.
+For converting a mildly non-uniform $\PRG$ to a uniform $\PRG$, we can use the same construction as~\cite{HILL}.